salaivv/modifier-stack-manager/README.md

 ## Limitations

 Currently the sync between the active modifier on the list and the stack is one way only.
-That is, when you click on a modifier on the list, it makes the corresposing modifier on the stack active.
+That is, when you click on a modifier on the list, it makes the corresponding modifier on the stack active.
 But this does not work the other way around.

+This has been fixed and will be part of the next release.
+See [this commit](https://github.com/salaivv/modifier-stack-manager/commit/be35c458b4f04ba46c3ea7f0c09fbca48f19aaf0) for more details.